End-of-life Care: Traditional Accreditation

 It’s no secret that today’s pet owners increasingly view their pets as family.
 When veterinarians and their clients determine that euthansia is the most viable option, standards should be followed that respect the natural grief felt by both parties as well as the comfort and care given to the pet before and during the procedure.

 End-of-life (EOL) care and decision-making embody the critical final stage in a pet’s life and are as important and meaningful as the sum of the clinical care provided for all prior life stages.
 These reasons are why AAHA developed the end-of-life care accreditation model.

 AAHA’s new end-of-life care accreditation helps veterinary practices elevate these services so patients and clients receive appropriate supportive and emotional care, further enhancing and strengthening the human-animal bond.
 And team members of practices accredited in end-of-life care by AAHA benefit from the natural teambuilding and improved morale that comes from preparing for an AAHA evaluation.

 Which Practices are Eligible for End-of-life Care Accreditation?

 - An AAHA-accredited traditional practice with a dedicated department committed to providing end-of-life care services.
 The dedicated department may be brick-and-mortar and/or mobile.

 - A practice solely dedicated to providing end-of-life care services.
 The practice may be brick-and-mortar and/or mobile.

-Contact [email protected] for access to the End-of-Life Care standards; members of AAHA-accredited practices can download the pdf below.
+Contact [email protected] for more information, including access to the End-of-Life Care standards.